aksommerville/egg2/etc/doc/eau-format.md

 Decoder behavior re duplicate chid is undefined.
 Use the first or last or fail.
 An empty CHDR is technically legal but meaningless.
 CHDR for channels 16 and above are perfectly legal.
 We may use EAU and EAU-Text as instrument repositories.
+In MIDI files, this payload is repeated verbatim as Meta 0x77.

 ```
   1 Channel ID 0..255, but only 0..15 are addressable.